Philips buys U.S. cardiac care company BioTelemetry in $2.8 billion deal

 Once a sprawling conglomerate, Philips has become purely focused on healthcare after spinning off its lighting and consumer electronics divisions in recent years.

+Philips said BioTelemetry was expected to deliver double-digit growth and improve its adjusted earnings before interest, tax and amortisation (EBITA) margin to more than 20% by 2025.

-It expects to complete the acquisition in the first quarter of 2021.
+The company, which expects to complete the purchase in the first quarter of 2021, said the acquisition would have boost its own sales growth and profit margin from next year.

 Reporting by Bart Meijer; Editing by David Evans and Edmund Blair